ha3ks/ha3ks.github.io/_posts/2025-11-01-Kubernetes-from-someone-who-has-12-whole-hours-experience.md

 Now we have a working and live webapp running, we need to be able to access it, turns out you can't just type in the IP address to your browser and it will suddenly take you there, you need to set up a portforward so you can log into it and access it.

-This process is relatively straightforward if you have a basic understanding of port forwarding so I will drop the commend I used:
+This process is relatively straight forward if you have a basic understanding of port forwarding so I will drop the commend I used:

 ```
 kubectl port-forward pod/linkding-7d4c6f6dbb-nrk9c 9090:9090
 ```
 So we are telling Kubectl (control) to set up a port forward of this particular app or pod and the name of it to a certain port we can access in this case 9090.

-Running it gives little in the way ourf output as it is in a 'running' state, but when you try browsing to it then it will start to fill with logging:
+Running it gives little in the way of output as it is in a 'running' state, but when you try browsing to it then it will start to fill with logging:

 [![5](/assets/blog/Kubernetes-12-hours/5.png)](/assets/blog/Kubernetes-12-hours/5.png)